sshaufi/devops-training/README.md

 However, if I end up adding too many features, it might be more efficient to use other specialized tools that can handle these tasks more effectively than a custom script.
 Nevertheless, this script serves as a valuable practice exercise for me to improve my skills and expanding my knowledge in the realm of DevOps.

 2. **[sys_reading_remote.py](sys_reading_remote.py)**
+The script [sys_reading.py](sys_reading.py), dont have the ability to ssh into server and parse csv files and, I do not plan to add it in since the script is quite messy adding it make it look quite messy, in the future I might combine both of this script.

+This script will parse [ansible-playbook/hosts.csv](ansible-playbook/hosts.csv.example) and ssh into each of the host mention in it and run `sys_reading.py` script locally.

 ### Simple Execution: